 -

-eesel AI is the smart choice for teams that need to move fast, prove value quickly, and stay in control.
-It’s for businesses that want powerful AI that works with their existing tools, has transparent pricing, and can be live in minutes, not months.
+eesel AI fits teams that need to move fast, prove value early, and keep costs transparent.
+It works on top of your existing tools with public, task-based pricing and can be live in minutes, not months.

 Ready to see what a modern AI support platform can do?

-Get started with eesel AI in just a few minutes.
-Connect your helpdesk, run a simulation on past tickets, and see your potential resolution rate instantly.
+Get started with eesel AI in a few minutes.
+Connect your helpdesk, run a simulation on past tickets, and see your projected resolution rate.

-Start a free trial of eesel AI or Book a demo with our team.
+Start free trial or book a demo with our team.

 Frequently asked questions

-Both Sierra and Parloa are designed for large enterprises with substantial budgets and complex needs.
-Their high costs, long implementation times, and demand for dedicated resources typically make them unsuitable for SMBs.
+Both Sierra and Parloa are built for large enterprises with complex requirements and substantial budgets.
+Their undisclosed pricing, extended implementation cycles, and need for dedicated resources typically make them unsuitable for SMBs.
+More accessible alternatives exist for smaller teams.